96jonesa/whominator/README.md

     pip install whominator
     python -m spacy download en_core_web_sm

+Linux and macOS users: you may need to use sudo and/or pip3 and python3.
+You will know this is the case if it doesn't work without them.

+Windows users: you may need to use --user and/or pip3 and python3.
+You will know this is the case if it doesn't work without them.

 # Command-Line Script

 To use the command-line script to whominate some text, type the following in command-line: